Scylla et Glaucus

 Yvonne Gebauer

-Yvonne Gebauer, born in Berlin, studied German Studies, Philosophy and Religious Studies at the Free University of Berlin.
-Since 1998 she has worked as a dramaturge in theatre and especially in opera.
-For more than twenty years she worked closely with the director Hans Neuenfels.
-Other long-standing collaborations connect her with Claus Guth, Christof Loy and Nadja Loschky.
-She has also worked with directors such as Kazuko Watanabe, Johan Simons, Frank Hilbrich, Tobias Kratzer, David Hermann and Amélie Niermeyer.
-Yvonne Gebauer has taught dramaturgy at the University of Applied Sciences in Hamburg (Costume Class Reinhard von der Thannen), at the University of Applied Arts in Vienna (Stage Design Class Erich Wonder), at the Mozarteum in Salzburg (Directing Class Amélie Niermeyer), at the Weissensee School of Art in Berlin (Stage Design Class Stefan Hageneier) and at the Hanns Eisler School of Music Berlin.
-From 2001 to 2008 she was a freelance contributor to the Süddeutsche Zeitung in the literature department.
-She then worked at the Bavarian State Opera in Munich until 2018 as image dramaturge and was picture editor of the in-house magazine "Max Joseph".
-With Claus Guth, she created "Bluthaus" (2022), "Semele" (2023) and "Die Liebe der Danae" (2025) at this house, and the world premiere of Brett Dean’s opera "Of One Blood" is planned for May 2026.
-Further recent highlights include guest dramaturgies for "Pique Dame" at the Salzburg Festival, for "Salome" at the Bolshoi Theatre, for "Jenůfa" at the Royal Opera House in London, for "Die Vögel" at Cologne Opera and for "Die Sache Makropulos" at the State Opera Unter den Linden in Berlin.
+The dramaturge, born in Berlin in 1972, studied German studies, philosophy, and religious studies at the Free University of Berlin.
+Since 1998, she has worked in theater and especially in opera.
+She maintained a working relationship of more than twenty years with director Hans Neuenfels.
+In addition, she has worked with directors such as Kazuko Watanabe, Johan Simons, Frank Hilbrich, Tobias Kratzer, David Hermann, and Amélie Niermeyer.
+Over the years, she has developed long-term collaborations with Claus Guth, Christof Loy, and Nadja Loschky, which continue to this day.
+Currently, she is in close working relationships with Ulrich Rasche, Shirin Neshat, and Barbara Lluch.
+She has taught dramaturgy at the University of Applied Sciences in Hamburg (Costume class Reinhard von der Thannen), at the Academy of Applied Arts in Vienna (Stage design class Erich Wonder), at the Mozarteum in Salzburg (Directing class Amélie Niermeyer), at the Weissensee Academy of Art in Berlin (Stage design class Stefan Hageneier), and at the Hanns Eisler School of Music Berlin.
+From 2001 to 2008, she worked as a freelance contributor to the Süddeutsche Zeitung in the literature section.
+From 2009 to 2018, she worked at the Bavarian State Opera as visual dramaturge and was visual editor of the magazine "Max Joseph."

 Scylla et Glaucus27 / 29 / 31 Mar / 2 / 6 / 30 Apr / 2 May 2026